WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 B. unavailability of productive land.

-3. What action of government may be considered as granting of subsidies to farmers?
+C. low income of consumers.
+D. inadequacy of industries. - What action of government may be considered as granting of subsidies to farmers?

 A. Giving low interest loans to farmers B. Providing hire purchase services